Aline-Git/MuLoBiSC/README.md

 ```
 pip3 install Biopython
 pip3 install argparse
 ```

 SC_binning_optimization.R is a R script, it requires the packages "dplyr", "factoextra", "cluster" and "dendextend".
-If needed, these packages can be installed in R and may require the installation of other dependencies on the packages already installed.
+If needed, these packages can be installed in R and may require the installation of other dependencies, depending on the packages already installed.

 ```
 install.packages("dplyr")